Climate Change Awareness

 Getting involved at work

-- Speak to your green rep or learning rep about organising a climate change awareness-raising event or use an existing event to promote the One Million Climate Jobs campaign by booking a speaker or selling the pamphlets.
+Speak to your Rep or local Secretary about organising a climate change awareness-raising event or by booking a speaker at a wider union event during the Year of Action this year.

 One Million Climate Jobs